-As we age, the risk of falling increases, and with it, the risk of fractures.
-Moreover, after a fall one tends to fall again within six months.
-Regular exercise and a healthy diet are two most important preventive actions we can take.
-As we age, however, getting the exercise we need and eating healthy become more difficult.
-Unfortunately this can lead to poor muscle tone, loss of bone mass and decreased flexibility and muscle strength.
-All of these factors increase the risk of falling.
+As we age, the risk of falling and fractures increases—more so in women than men.
+Often, once a person falls, they tend to fall again within six months.
+Regular exercise and a healthy diet are two of the most important preventive actions we can take, but as we age, sometimes getting the exercise we need and eating healthy may become more difficult.
+Unfortunately, this can lead to poor muscle tone, loss of bone mass, and decreased flexibility and muscle strength.
+All these factors increase the risk of falling.

-Although it is impossible to identify one specific thing that puts you at greater risk of a fall, we can identify specific risk factors that increase the likelihood of a fall and try to prevent them.
+Although it is impossible to identify all things that puts you at greater risk of a fall, we can identify specific risk factors that increase the likelihood of a fall and try to prevent them:

 Causes: Problems such as cataracts and glaucoma increase with age and can affect a person’s depth perception, reducing overall vision.

 Prevention: Schedule regular eye exams; keep eyeglasses and contact lenses clean.
 You can also apply color strips to the first and last steps, or other level changes, in the home to help make them more noticeable.
 Color strips can also be applied to handrails to make them more visible.

 Causes: Poor lighting, loose railings, and unsteady furniture can lead to falls.
 Tripping over rugs and other decorative items is also a common cause of falls.

 Prevention: Walk through your home and identify areas that may be dangerous.
 Consider a visit from an occupational therapist who can identify problem areas and suggest solutions.
 Secure all rugs with non-skid tape.